Less Is More: The Skincare & Makeup Products I Actually Use

 Neck Cream.
 By Brian Re-Creation Firming Neck & Chest Creme.

 Sunscreen.
 The most important step!!!
 I’ve been using ISDIN SPF 50+ for the last couple of years and haven’t found anything I like better.
-It’s 100% mineral, and doesn’t pill, get cakey or leave an ashy tint.
+It’s 100% mineral, and doesn’t pill or get cakey, and dries clear — no ashy tint.
 (I’ve tried tinted sunscreens, but find they often turn orange on me.)

 Evening Skincare Routine